Skrownerve/AIDungeon/README.md

 I will slowly move up through the updates to thadunge2 as I am able to test them for stability.
 If you would like to help with this testing, please ping me in the Discord server @Evren#1025.

 What follows are the available Colabs I have prepared for playing this fork:

+My to-do list:
++ Learn how to use requirements.txt to shorten install code cell
++ Finish this fork and release the initial, stable version